Opty-Fi/docs/opty/adaptive-user-rewards-distribution.md

 ### **Asset Growth vs. OPTY Price**

 Liquidity mining will distribute OPTY to incentivize users to retain assets in OptyFi vaults.
-Increased assets should increase the Protocol's value by expanding revenue base and realizing economic efficiencies of scale.
+Increased assets should increase the Protocol's value by expanding the revenue base and realizing economic efficiencies of scale.
 However, excessive OPTY distribution can have a depressing effect on OPTY price, reducing the Protocol's market cap directly and also weakening the Protocol's ability to incentivize users and contributors.
 Thus, a balance needs to be struck between stimulating Protocol growth and supporting OPTY price.

 ### **Optimization Parameters**